pablobernabeu/3authors-year-DOI_URL/README.md

 ### Bibliography

-Most publications fit into a single line.
+Most references fit into a single line.

 ```
 1. Orben, A., & Przybylski, A. K. (2019). https://doi.org/10.1177/0956797619830329